dubrie/public/books.md

 1. Creativity Inc by Ed Catmull, Amy Wallace
 1. Startup Life by Brad Feld, Amy Batchelor
-1. It Doesn't Have to Be Crazy at Work by Jason Fried, David Heinemeier Hansson :thumbsup:
+1. It Doesn't Have to Be Crazy at Work by Jason Fried, David Heinemeier Hansson
 1. Endzone: The Rise, Fall, and Return of Michigan Football by John U. Bacon
 1. Hatching Twitter by Nick Bilton